GACJ/complib-help/docs/methods/overview.md

     4. First quarter peal
     5. First inclusion in a quarter peal
     6. First extent

+    A performance is typically only included if no performance of that length or greater has been recorded prior to that date.
+Once a performance of greater length has been recorded, shorter performances from after that date will no longer be added (but will be retained if added previously).
+The exception to this is **long lengths**, which will always be recorded.

 Details
 :   The published details of the performance: title, performing Guild or Association (if given), location, and conductor (if given).
 The entry in this field acts as a link to the corresponding Bellboard performance, provided it exists and has been linked to the method page.